pangeneral/AsyncDetector/README.md

 ```
 apkBasePath test-apk
 ```
-## "test-apk" your apk dictionary path
+## "test-apk" is your apk dictionary path

 ```